BBDHS Short Story Writing Competition

 Teen HEAL program

-Teen HEAL continues this year with thanks to funding from Healthway.
-The CRC will deliver a wellness program to the Year 7 class at Boyup Brook District High School during Term 2, with refresher classes for the Year 8, 9 and 10 students who completed the program last year.
+Teen HEAL continued this year with thanks to funding from Healthway.
+The CRC delivered a wellness program to the Year 7 class at Boyup Brook District High School during Term 2, with refresher classes for the Year 8, 9 and 10 students who completed the program last year.

 Students learnt the benefits of healthy eating and physical activity to encourage them to lead a healthy lifestyle into adulthood.